harplife/zettelkasten/math/precalculus/Chapter 1/1_Real_Numbers.md

 A Real Number is a number that can be used to measure a continuous one-dimensional quantity.

-The set of real numbers, sometimes called "the reals", is traditionally denoted by a bold R or blackboard bold R.
+The set of real numbers, sometimes called "the reals", is traditionally denoted by a bold $R$ or blackboard bold $\mathbb{R}$.

 The adjective real, used in the 17th century by Rene Descartes, distinguishes real numbers from imaginary numbers (e.g. $\sqrt{ -1 }$).